luisgo/TMS_Efield_Solvers/README.md

 # TMS_Efield_Solvers

-see FEM_slowcodes/testcode.m for guide on how to use FEM codes
+The codes in "FEM_MEX_C_codes" use matlab MEX interface to speed-up computation and lower memory requirements.
+They work in linux and windows (have not been tested for ios).
+See FEM_MEX_C_codes/testcodemex.m for guide on how to run these FEM codes.

-Currently under development C versions of FEM codes that run faster and avoid matlab inherent memory leaks.
-Already working in linux environment will work in windows and mac by June 1st. see FEM_MEX_C_codes/testcodemex.m for guide on how to run these FEM codes.
+If "FEM_MEX_C_codes" do not work use "FEM_slowcodes", which will work in any matlab environment.
+See FEM_slowcodes/testcode.m for guide on how to use FEM codes

-BEM codes will be up by June 1st.
+BEM codes will be up by August 1st.